-The retail industry is currently undergoing significant changes, driven by a number of factors including technological advancements, changing consumer behaviors, further driven by the COVID-19 pandemic.
+The retail industry is currently undergoing significant changes, driven by a number of factors including technological advancements, improved customer experiences, sales enablement apps, further driven by the COVID-19 pandemic.

 Would you like to explore the top technologies disrupting retail in this decade?